In This Guide:

 🚩 Red Flag #5: Price Too Good to Be True

 Everyone else is selling similar vans for £15k-20k, but this one's £8k?
 There's a reason.
-Either it's stolen, it's actually several vans welded together, or the rust situation is catastrophic.
+Either it's stolen, it's structurally compromised, or the rust situation is catastrophic.
 Be very suspicious of bargains.

 Get a Pre-Purchase Inspection